alemart/surgescript/README.md

 ##### What is SurgeScript?

-SurgeScript is a programming language designed for games and interactive apps.
+SurgeScript is a scripting language designed for games.

 ##### Who created it?